rubrikinc/rubrik-sdk-for-powershell/docs/cmd_new.rst

         Name of the data store to use/create on the host

     -DisableNetwork [<SwitchParameter>]
         Whether the network should be disabled on mount.This should be set true to avoid ip conflict in case of static IPs.

     -RemoveNetworkDevices [<SwitchParameter>]
         Whether the network devices should be removed on mount.

-    -PowerState [<SwitchParameter>]
+    -PowerOn [<SwitchParameter>]
         Whether the VM should be powered on after mount.

     -Server <String>